gaehlerm/SoftwareEngineering/README.md

 // This section really needs some thinking: When is a switch/match

-In case you have a `match case` statement (in other languages called `switch` statement), you should encapsulate it inside a function or use a dictionary.
-The only place where `match case` statements (or nested `if else`) are allowed is encapsulated inside a function.
+In case you have a `match case` statement (a pythonic expression, in other languages called `switch` statement), you should encapsulate it inside a function or use a dictionary.
+The only place where `match case` statements (or nested `if else`) are allowed is encapsulated inside a dedicated function.

 This is how the code should not look like.
 ```py